-- 1. If you are unable to leave the building due to a physical disability: - i.
-Go to the nearest inside area where there are no hazards. - ii.
-Contact the Campus Information Center by telephone "0" using a campus phone or (641)585-2450 or use other means to advise them of the situation. - iii.
-Be sure to give them the room number so they can send help to you. - iv.
-If possible, signal out the window to on-site emergency responders. - v.
+- 1. If you are unable to leave the building due to a physical disability: - a.
+Go to the nearest inside area where there are no hazards. - b.
+Contact the Campus Information Center by telephone using a campus phone or (641)585-8289 or afterhours on call number at 641-590-4318 use other means to advise them of the situation. - c.
+Be sure to give them the room number so they can send help to you. - d.
+If possible, signal out the window to on-site emergency responders.

+- e.
 Try to establish a "buddy" system to have someone ready to assist you. - 2.
-To assist visually impaired persons: - i.
-Alert individual to the situation by touching or speaking. - ii.
-Offer your arm for guidance; but do not grasp his/her arm, allow him/her to take yours. - iii.
+To assist visually impaired persons: - a.
+Alert individual to the situation by touching or speaking. - b.
+Offer your arm for guidance; but do not grasp his/her arm, allow him/her to take yours. - c.
 Tell the person where you are going, obstacles you encounter.
-Give clear instructions. - iv.
+Give clear instructions. - d.
 When you reach safety, ask if further help is needed. - 3.
-To alert people with hearing limitations: - i.
-Turn lights on/off to gain the person's attention or alert individual to the situation by touch or eye contact. - ii.
-Indicate directions with gestures, or write a note with evacuation directions. - iii.
+To alert people with hearing limitations: - a.
+Turn lights on/off to gain the person's attention or alert individual to the situation by touch or eye contact. - b.
+Indicate directions with gestures, or write a note with evacuation directions. - c.
 Offer visual instructions about safest route or direction, such as pointing or a map. - 4.
-To evacuate persons who are mobility impaired: - i.
-Inform individual of situation. - ii.
-Always ask how you can help. - iii.
-Move debris if necessary/possible to allow safe escape route. - iv.
-If cannot exit, move individual to as safe an area as possible and notify appropriate personnel of the individual's location. - v.
+To evacuate persons who are mobility impaired: - a.
+Inform individual of situation. - b.
+Always ask how you can help. - c.
+Move debris if necessary/possible to allow safe escape route. - d.
+If cannot exit, move individual to as safe an area as possible and notify appropriate personnel of the individual's location. - e.
 If in immediate danger and unable to move, notify appropriate personnel and remain with the individual.